 You can see they taper to a sharp point, but are thicker closer to the ferule.

 This means that the thickness you achieve with the brushes relies on the pressure you apply.
-You can get some very varied effects with lines ranging from the extra fine, almost pen-like, to a medium thickness.
+You can get some very varied effects with lines ranging from fine to a medium thickness.

 The bristles are soft and flexible, meaning that they’re suited to watercolour painting, but if you like to paint in glazes with oil, it’ll work brilliantly for this too.